Table of contents

 In the tropics and sub-tropics, we recommend you grow in pots or containers.
 I have a heavy ‘clay’ soil, which is not the best growing medium.

 However, my containers have lose well-draining soil, full of organic material.
-This is better for most vegetables, including growing pak choi.
+This is better for most vegetables.

 Pak choi can be eaten raw in salads, or you can put it on a sandwich instead of lettuce.
 However, most commonly it is eaten cooked.
 Consequently, this includes on the stovetop in a soup, as a stir-fry or in fried rice dish.